dcunited001/dcunited001.github.io/_drafts/oneirontology.md

   - but “as i walk through the valley of the shadow of death, i shall not fear”
   - for my guardian angels are serendipity and innocence
-  - and virtue is my shield
+  - virtue, just action and kind words are my shield
 - i will not lower myself to the level of provoking material suffering
   - provoke dreams, eureka and epiphany wherever you go. those are our greatest weapons